List of Los Angeles Chargers first-round draft picks

 In the NFL draft, teams are ranked in inverse order based on the previous season's record, with the worst record picking first, and the second worst picking second and so on.
 Teams have the option of trading away their picks to other teams for different picks, players, or a combination thereof.
 Thus, it is not uncommon for a team's actual draft pick to differ from their assigned draft pick, or for a team to have extra or no draft picks in any round due to these trades.
 The Chargers have been without a first-round pick eight times in their history, including six times in seven years from 1994 to 2000.
 They have possessed two first-round picks on seven different occasions; once, in 1983, they had three such picks.

 The Chargers have twice been in possession of the No. 1 overall pick, though in neither case has the player selected played for them.
 In 2001, they traded the No. 1 pick to the Atlanta Falcons before the draft for three draft picks and one player; the Falcons selected Michael Vick, while the Chargers chose LaDainian Tomlinson with the No. 5 overall pick.
 In 2004, the projected No. 1 pick, Eli Manning, stated that he would not play in San Diego.
 The Chargers still selected him, but quickly traded the player to the New York Giants for Philip Rivers (who the Giants had just drafted at No. 4 overall) and three draft picks, one of which was used to select Shawne Merriman in the first round the following season.

 Twenty-four of the Chargers's first round selections have been nominated for at least one Pro Bowl or AFL All-Star game; Junior Seau has the most such nominations, with twelve.
 Three have been elected to the Pro Football Hall of Fame: Kellen Winslow, Seau and LaDainian Tomlinson.

-The team's most recent first-round pick was Zion Johnson, a guard from Boston College selected No. 17 overall in 2022.
-They have chosen 33 defensive players in the first round, and 30 offensive players; defensive linemen have been the most common position, with 13 selected.
-Ohio State, Tennessee and Texas are tied for the most players chosen by the Chargers from one university, with three selections each.
+The team's most recent first-round pick was Omarion Hampton, a running back from North Carolina selected No. 22 overall in 2025.
+They have chosen 33 defensive players in the first round, and 33 offensive players; defensive linemen have been the most common position, with 13 selected.
+Ohio State, Tennessee, Texas, TCU and Notre Dame are tied for the most players chosen by the Chargers from one university, with three selections each.